Sulstice/cocktail-shaker/docs/source/guide/cocktail.rst

     >>> print (cocktail)
     >>> CocktailObject

-    Cocktail, under the hood, uses two validation schemes to determine whether the molecule is a legitimate molecule.
+    Cocktail, under the hood, uses two validation methods to determine whether a molecule is a legitimate molecule.
-    One comes from MolVS validator
+    One comes from MolVS validator and the other is internal.

-    And the other is internal.
-Using RDKit's rendering capabilities from smiles to RDKit Mol Object, we can determine if the molecule generated is legitimate.
-Using both internal validations we can ensure validation of the smiles.
+    Using RDKit's rendering capabilities from smiles to RDKit Mol Object, we can determine if a generated molecule is legitimate.
+By using both validation methods, cocktail-shaker can ensure validation of the SMILES.

 The "Shake" Module
 ------------------

-    The shake function detects functional groups present on the molecule, breaks their bond and then adds a functional group (not itself) from the datasource library in replacement.
+    The shake module detects functional groups present on a molecule, breaks their bond, and then adds a functional group (not itself) from the datasource library as replacement.

-    Essentially the shake compound is utilizing a chemical method known as "click" chemistry in the snapping and formation of new bonds linking them together.
+    Essentially, the shake compound is utilizing a chemical method known as "click" chemistry in the snapping and formation of new bonds linking them together.

-    You instantiate a ``Cocktail`` object by parsing in a list of smiles and then "shake" the compounds.
-    Cocktail Shaker shows what functional groups can be detected and then swaps accordingly.
+    You instantiate a ``Cocktail`` object by parsing in a list of smiles and then "shake" the compounds. cocktail-shaker shows what functional groups can be detected and then swaps them accordingly.
-    If the shake fails to work then ``MoleculeError`` will be raised instead and please contact the Lead Developer.
+    If the shake fails to work, then ``MoleculeError`` will be raised instead.
+In this case, contact the lead developer.

     >>> from cocktail_shaker import Cocktail
     >>> cocktail = Cocktail(['c1cc(CCCO)ccc1'])